 In 1989, the US Navy had 63 Knox/Brooke/Garcia-class frigates, 51 OHP type guided missile frigates, 31 Spruances, 4 Kidd-Class DDGs (Mk-26/SM-2 armed Spurances) 27 Ticonderoga class CGs, 23 older Charles Adams-class DDGs, 10 Farragut-class DDGs, six nuclear CGNs, 19 Belknap/Truxtun/Leheay-class CGs, four huge Iowa-class Battleships, and the 15,000-ton cruiser Long Beach as large surface combatants.
 This is a total of 239 surface warships capable of blue water operations.

-Surely the Spurances would now be long in the teeth, ranging from the 1975-commisoned DD-963 to the 1983-dated DD-997, they would all be over thirty years old.
-However the Ticonderoga-class cruisers are roughly the same age.
-In fact they use the same hull and below-deck machinery.
+Surely the Spurances would now be long in the teeth, ranging from the 1975-commissioned DD-963 to the 1983-dated DD-997, they would all be over thirty years old.
+However, the Ticonderoga-class cruisers are roughly the same age.
+In fact, they use the same hull and below-deck machinery.
 In 2003, the newer 22 of the 27 ships (CG-52 to CG-73) in that class were upgraded to keep them combat-relevant, giving the ships a service life of at least 35 years each.
 Had a similar mechanical upgrade been given to the 24-VLS equipped Spurances, they would all still be in service.
-In fact, given that time line, DD-997 would only be expected to decommission in 2018.
+In fact, given that timeline, DD-997 would only be expected to decommission in 2018.
 More on this ship below.

 Instead, all 31 Spruances were rapidly decommissioned and mothballed between 1998 and 2005, when the ships were all in their 20’s.
 Instead of being refirbed to serve another decade or two, they were stricken from the Navy List.
 No sooner were they stricken then they were systematically sunk in a series of fleet training exercises, dismantled, or otherwise scrapped.